FAIMS/burial-mounds-web/README.md

 ## Generating Record Pages

 1. Edit the [customizable-variables.yaml](_import/customizable-variables.yaml) files to suit your requirements.
-2. Customise the category_generation.py to your requirements.
+2. Customize the category_generation.py to your requirements.
 Refer [here](_import/README.md) for more information regarding the script.
 Refer to [adding categories section](#adding-categories) for more information about categories.
 3. Open your terminal and run the Python3 script *makeSite.py*.

 The rest of this section will discuss on how to generate record pages in detail.